frightenedmonkey/wince/source/2015-04-18-composing-cookbooks.html.markdown

 But what happens if you start from the inside, at the base level--the level of the constituent parts?
-I think the trap that many programmers may fall into when confronted with the situation detail above is to provide a generic app cookbook that can be used by all ruby apps.
+I think the trap that many programmers may fall into when confronted with the situation detailed above is to provide a generic app cookbook that can be used by all ruby apps.
 The very first thought that I, as a normal developer would have, is to figure out how to make sure the code that I'm writing is reusable in the future.